yuk1ty/statemachine-rs/README.md

 Of cource we can use `enum`s for representing states and inputs.
 Let's have a look at another example.

-The following example describes if you press the button, the state of its button become `On`.
+The following example describes if you press the button, the state turns to be `On`.
 Otherwise, `Off`.

 ```rust
 use statemachine_rs::machine::{builder::StateMachineBuilder, StateMachine};